JayKirt/JayKirt/README.md

 Junior Full-Stack Web Developer.
 -------------------------

-I've been an Auxilary Nurse working in a busy city Intensive care unit for the past Seven years and now I'm looking for something new.
+I've been an Auxiliary Nurse working in a busy city Intensive care unit for the past Seven years and now I'm looking for something new.
 I'm currently learning Full-Stack Web Development with the School of Code with an end goal of gaining a job in Web Development.

 * 🌍  I'm based in Liverpool (United Kindgom)
 * 🧠  I'm currently working on School of Codes Final Project.